jonchang/fishtreeoflife.org/about.md

 The source code for this website is available on GitHub: [jonchang/fishtreeoflife.org](https://github.com/jonchang/fishtreeoflife.org/).

-# Sponsorship
+# Funding

+Development of this website was supported in part by NSF grant DEB-1256330 (to D.L.R.) and DEB-1601830 (to J.C. and M.E.A.), an Encyclopedia of Life Rubenstein Fellowship EOL-33066-13 (to J.C.), the David and Lucile Packard Foundation (to D.L.R.), the Gaylord Donnelley Postdoctoral Environment Fellowship and the ARC Centre of Excellence for Coral Reef Studies (to P.F.C.).

 This website's maintenance is not currently not supported by any grant or organization.
+Please consider sponsoring it [via a recurring donation](https://github.com/jonchang/fishtreeoflife.org/#sponsorship).